aileenmcd/scottish_charity_data_app/README.md

 Users can not only visualise the data (via charts, maps and high level figures) but also download a subset of the main dataset as csv file to allow further exploration by the user.
 For more information on the data see the [data dictionary](https://www.oscr.org.uk/media/3788/2018-07-20-description-of-charity-register-download-fields-updated-08_11_2019.pdf).

+Short demo video of using the app [here](https://youtu.be/vbxAOwAMaqQ).

 ## Purpose
 To make it easier to get insights and an overview of charities in Scotland at a high level.
 The app allows users to generate insights and comparisons between different areas and purposes.
 Users can look at questions and problems such as: